 What To Do If Your Parrot Has Night Fright

-Strategies that can help your parrot enjoy better rest include the following:
+Strategies that help a parrot get more restful sleep include the following:

 Sleeping Cage Environment

-Parrot cages shouldn’t be in a room that’s bustling with activity well past sunset.
+Parrots’ cages shouldn’t be in a bustling room with activity going well past sunset.

-For example, your living room or kitchen may be an inappropriate sleeping area for a parrot as the noise and movement could scare them into thinking there’s a predator nearby.
+For example, the living room or kitchen may be an inappropriate sleeping area for a parrot as the noise and movement could scare them into thinking there’s a predator nearby.

-Instead, it’s recommended that you move your parrot to a room that’s dark and quiet.
+Instead, it’s recommended that you move your parrot to a dark and quiet room.